Jan-Jaap Sonke: Career

 Sonke worked in Kenya as a volunteer in the Coffee Industry assisting Cooperative Coffee Societies from 1966 till 1968.
 After that studied Architecture at the Eindhoven University of Technology in the Netherlands.
 He moved to Malawi in 1975 to work as an architect for the churches in the Christian Service Committee.
-Sonke joint the Malawi Housing Corporation as chief architect in 1979, but simultaneously started his own company ECO systems ltd producing solar water heaters, which he managed eventually full time from 1986.
+Sonke joined the Malawi Housing Corporation as chief architect in 1979, but simultaneously started his own company ECO systems ltd producing solar water heaters, which he managed eventually full time from 1986.
 Sonke was involved in the pressure groups who eventually managed to establish a multi party democracy in Malawi.
 He was elected a Member of Parliament for the United Democratic Front party under the Bakili Muluzi administration in 1999.
 He fell out of grace and was fired from the party because of his opposition against the president's bid to change the constitution which would have allowed the president a third term.
 He quit politics, and established his own architectural practice, but later acquired another architectural firm, Clinton and Evans, which he is now managing.
 Sonke re-joined the United Democratic Front in October 2013 and is campaigning to re-claim his Parliamentary seat.